Top employers in Atlanta and their effects on real estate.

 2. Emory University

 Coming in at number two is Emory University.
 Emory University is a private research university located in Druid Hills with an academic staff consisting of 13,225 people.
 Given the scope of the positions available (from janitorial staff all the way up to professors and deans) at the university a wide variation in salaries exists.
-As of 2015 the University’s endowment was $6.684 billion.
+The University’s endowment is $11 billion.

 3. Coca-Cola Refreshments